-Percentage of period of enrollment or payment period for degree programs completed
+Number of days in the period of enrollment or payment period for degree programs\

-\The total number of calendar days in a period of enrollment or payment period for degree programs and the number of days completed by the student will exclude any scheduled breaks of five days or more.
+\The total number of calendar days in a period of

 The percentage of period of enrollment or payment period for degree programs completed will be the percentage of Title IV aid earned by the student.
 The percentage of Title IV aid unearned (i.e., amount to be returned to the appropriate Title IV program) will be 100% less the percentage earned.
 Concorde Career College will return unearned aid from the student's account as follows: